alexiszamanidis/zsh-git-fzf/README.md

 A ZSH plugin that wraps some git worktree operations for simplicity and productivity.
 Also, it combines the FZF tool to make the git worktree operations more convenient.

+## Benefits

+-   Simpler API for git worktrees
+-   No need to `cd` around.
+After you have created a git worktree you will be moved into it
+-   Easy setup for your project after you create an installation script named `install` in the root folder of the repository

 ## Dependencies

 -   Git version: 2.34.1